Gabigol loses penalty and Santos beats Fla in the red-black farewell to Maracanã - 12/06/2021

 In the rubro-negro farewell to Maracanã in 2021, Santos beat Flamengo 1-0, for the Brazilian, with a goal by forward Marcos Leonardo.
-The result guaranteed the Fish in the elite in 2022.
+The result guaranteed Peixe in the elite in 2022, and kept his chances of going to the Libertadores: for that, he needs to win in the last round and root for stumbling blocks from Ceará, Atlético-GO, América-MG and Fluminense

 The match was well disputed and the teams alternated possibilities to score.
 In the end, the team that best executed its proposal to score well and take advantage of spaces prevailed.
 Idol of the home crowd, Gabigol took a penalty at the crossbar and lost his chance to draw the duel.